bencoderus/clipboard-health/Ticket_Breakdown.md

 **What needs to be done?**
 1. First normalize the DB and add a new table `agent_shift`. with the schema below.
+[1 story point].

 *   id.
 *   shift_id BIGINT FK shifts